 Mindfulness is bringing your awareness to the present moment without judgement.
 It helps you to respond instead of react to situations as they arise.
 In theory it is a very simple concept.
 Although it is very easy you can make it very difficult.
-Even though I have practiced the physical aspect of yoga for over 15 years it is only in the last 3 to 4 years I have settled into my meditation practice.
+Even though I have practiced the physical aspect of yoga for over 22 years it is only in the last 10 years I have settled into my meditation practice.
 My belief for years was that meditation was something very challenging and that it required a very still and quiet mind.
 This is an idea that many people feel.
 We struggle to become still and quiet.
 It is a futile action, like driving around a quiet lake in a speed boat trying to find a still patch of water.
 Thankfully I have been blessed with many wise meditation teachers who have guided me into a gentle practice.
 With a few gentle tools and techniques and a gentle attitude toward the practice it becomes easy.
 Of course it is a "practice" so the more you do the easier it becomes.

 "Mindfulness does not change your reality directly, but it does change your relationship with it" Padraig O'Morain

 Anyone who is alive and conscious can meditate.
-In my beginner classes I will break the meditations into a few short sessions of between 5 to 10 minutes and I will guide you through the mediation.
+In my beginner classes I will break the meditations into a few short sessions of between 5 to 10 minutes and I will guide you through the meditation.
 The meditations will focus on the breath, body and senses and thoughts (not all at once), just being aware, no need to change or judge anything thats going on in the present moment.

 Do I have to sit cross Legged?